Let's be real: “Professional blogger” doesn't really sound legit. Here's a freelance tip: Present yourself as an expert.

 Figure Out How to Present Yourself as an Expert

 If you are a freelancer, take a look at what you do.
-Do you have niche?
-If so, you can take that niche, and turn it into your area of expertise.
+Do you have a niche?
+If so, you can take that niche and turn it into your area of expertise.
 I write about financial topics.
 So I am figuring out how to emphasize that part of what I do.
 If you write about parenting, you can refer to yourself as a “parenting expert” or a “parenting pioneer.”

 The way you label yourself conveys something to others.
 While we all like to say that we don't like labels, the truth is that they are used regularly to evaluate you.
 When you're a freelance writer, the labels you choose immediately tell others whether or not to take you seriously.
 Take the time to create a short label that immediately conveys a sense of expertise and professionalism.